kortina/notes/_posts/2018-05-22-work-art-and-dignity-in-the-face-of-ai-and-mass-automation.md

 author: "kortina"
 ---

 ![](https://cdn-images-1.medium.com/max/2560/1*aVH_s3bQ_Uazmh0bQC-bzg.jpeg)
 Her (2013).

-*Warning: the AV quality of this video is not the greatest — sorry!*
+_Warning: the AV quality of this video is not the greatest — sorry!_
-Last weekend, I had the opportunity to speak at [FORM](https://experienceform.com/) with [Josh Constine](https://twitter.com/JoshConstine) about how accelerating progress in AI and mass automation might change the way we think about work, art, and human dignity. *(sidebar: *[*Arcosanti*](http://arcosanti.org/)* is a pretty incredible place that I had never heard of before this event, and I highly recommend checking it out.)*
+Last weekend, I had the opportunity to speak at [FORM](https://experienceform.com/) with [Josh Constine](https://twitter.com/JoshConstine) about how accelerating progress in AI and mass automation might change the way we think about work, art, and human dignity. _(sidebar: _[_Arcosanti_](http://arcosanti.org/)_ is a pretty incredible place that I had never heard of before this event, and I highly recommend checking it out.)_

+{% include embed.html url="https://www.youtube.com/embed/UKdNX6nwB3Q" %}

 Preparing for this talk got me to zoom out and identify a bunch of the common themes that have been running through my thinking and writing for the past few years.
 In this post, I want to connect the dots between some of these essays, provide a little map organizing them, and link to some related works I recommend if you’re interested in these topics.